These links provide guidance on exporting from University of Stirling databases. Contact us if the database you want is not here.

 Be patient and wait until the ‘timer’ has stopped and the page has fully loaded before clicking ‘Import to RefWorks’ or you may find that not all your references appear in RefWorks

 RefGrab-It can only export some or all references from a single page in Google Scholar.
 You have to repeat the process described above for each page of references.

 Only references from the Law Journal Library may be exported to RefWorks.

 Exporting Multiple References - choose one of the following options:

 Formatting a Word document for export to RefWorks is detailed and time-consuming.
 If your list includes mostly journal articles it may be quicker to search and export the references from Google Scholar or other Library Database.

 If you wish to export from Word, use one of the following guides.

 Many databases do not provide direct export to RefWorks but may provide one of the following methods:

 It is not possible to export or import from the following databases.
-You can manually enter the references or try searching and exporting them from Stirgate or Google Scholar.
+You can manually enter the references or try searching and exporting them from Google Scholar or other Library databases.